 The Danish Language Testing Consortium brings together three organisations: Studieskolerne in Denmark, The Danish University of Education, and the Ministry of Refugee, Immigration and Integration Affairs.
 Studieskolerne is a chain of language centres that administers the Danish language tests together with other language centres in the country; the Danish University of Education conducts research and offers research-based postgraduate programmes within the field of Danish as a Second Language; and the Ministry of Refugee, Immigration and Integration Affairs has an examination unit for tests in Danish for foreigners, and supervises the administration of the tests throughout the country.
 For more information, visit http://www.nyidanmark.dk/en-us

-The Certificaat Nederlands als Vreemde Taal (CNaVT), or Dutch as a Foreign Language Certificate, is a government-subsidised non-profit organisation affiliated with the Catholic University of Leuven in Belgium and the University of Amsterdam in the Netherlands.
-CNaVT operates under the auspices of the Nederlandse Taalunie, which aims to strengthen the international position of the Dutch language by creating an infrastructure for a joint language policy, and by integrating the Dutch speaking people in the Netherlands with the Dutch speaking (Flemish) community in Belgium.
+The Certificaat Nederlands als Vreemde Taal (CNaVT), or Dutch as a Foreign Language Certificate, is a government-subsidised non-profit organisation affiliated with the KU Leuven - University of Leuven in Belgium.
+CNaVT operates under the auspices of the Nederlandse Taalunie, which aims to strengthen the international position of the Dutch language by creating an infrastructure for a joint language policy, and by integrating the Dutch speaking people in the Netherlands and Suriname with the Dutch speaking (Flemish) community in Belgium.
 Within this framework, CNaVT designs and develops proficiency tests in Dutch as a foreign language, develops and maintains a databank of tests and test tasks for use by teachers of Dutch as a foreign language, and conducts research to provide these tests with a scientific basis.
 For more information, visit www.cnavt.org

 Cito is a testing and measurement company with an international reputation, dedicated to serving the needs of educational institutions, governmental bodies and private organisations, in the field of assessment and evaluation.
 Cito offers testing, assessment, counselling and training to organisations and individual teachers, and activities also include product development and logistics.
 At the request of the Dutch Minister of Education, Cito has developed, in collaboration with the Bureau ICE, two examinations in Dutch as a Second Language; the first allows successful candidates to work or train in the Netherlands; the second is used to allow entry to higher education and the professions.
 For more information, visit www.cito.nl